Showing posts with label poem. Show all posts

 At the entrance to the wall was a bronze plaque of six Confederate Soldiers carrying rifles.

-Inside we were greeted by a National Park Ranger.
-He said we could watch a film in about twenty minutes and in the meantime, we could tour the museum.
+Inside, we were greeted by a National Park Ranger.
+He said we could watch a film in about 20 minutes and, in the meantime, tour the museum.
 FREE!!

-We walked outside to see a couple of canons and a flowing fountain with different battle sites during the Civil War.
+We walked outside to see a couple of cannons and a flowing fountain, with markers for different battle sites during the Civil War.

 Bronze plaque of six Confederate Soldiers